Good morning, Angie.

 I’m always happy to give my opinion about an author’s writing.
 However, there is something far more concerning in your note above.

 Nobody else in the industry will tell you this (including most of our competitors, some of whom prey on elderly authors) but I definitely do NOT recommend taking out a loan to publish a poetry book.
 Poetry is one of the slowest-selling genres.
+Even if you find banks which have iva’s in them, taking out a loan to publish a poetry book would be merely overburdening yourself with additional responsibilities.

 Sometimes, when I alert authors (poets) to this fact, they get very defensive, accusing me of squashing their dream.
 That is exactly the type of author who is fresh prey for our competitors.
 (One was even sued for preying on older folks.)
 I hope you are not that kind of author.
 I am simply trying to help you make a reasonable business decision.